Data3rr/Res0luti0n/README.md

 ![img](https://imgur.com/ysKokH4.png)

 ### 4. Last step
 Press `4` if you are already in the parameter menu, otherwise just press `1` to build your RAT.
+For the builder to work properly, it is necessary to replace the webhook in your RAT by `WBH`

 *↦Troubleshooting: If this does not work, check that you have entered the correct parameters (like a correct size for shoes)*

 ### 5. Usage
 For the proper functioning of the injector it is imperative that the entirety of what is in the ZIP created is located in the same directory.
 Of course, the folder containing the logos and the injector itself is deleted after being executed

 *↦Hint: I recommend you to use it as a module in a python script, it allows to trivialize it and to hide it*

+## Troubleshooting
+- Check that you have replaced the webhook location with `WBH` in your RAT code
+- Don't forget to install `pywin32` and the necessary modules to your RAT on the target device

 ## Disclaimer
 - Only for **educationnal, personal or good puposes**.
 - We **decline any responsability** in case of misuse of this code.